Environmental guidance for your business in Northern Ireland & Scotland

 Ammonia is a pollutant that is known to have a damaging impact on biodiversity (including sensitive habitats), ecosystem reliance, and human health.
 It is created during a number of common farming activities, for example the housing of livestock, storage, spreading of manure and application of fertilisers.

 Ammonia is of particular concern in Northern Ireland, which produces a disproportionate amount of the substance compared to its overall population.
 Reducing ammonia emissions across Northern Ireland is currently a key priority for Northern Ireland’s Department of Agriculture, Environment and Rural Affairs (DAERA).

 Agriculture in Northern Ireland produces an overwhelming 93% of the country’s total ammonia emissions, which mainly comes from slurry and fertiliser management and application.
-The intensive pig and poultry sectors have been subject to ammonia regulations for years; however, the cattle sector is currently unregulated and produces the majority (70%) of emissions.
+The intensive pig and poultry sectors have been subject to ammonia regulations for years; however, the cattle sector currently produces the majority (70%) of emissions.

 Most of Northern Ireland is receiving nitrogen levels that are significantly above its ‘critical load’.
 This is the concentration level at which significant ecological damage can occur, especially to protected sites home to sensitive plants like lichens and mosses.

 Aside from the ecological impact, scientists are increasingly concerned about the effects of ammonia release on human health.
 When inhaled, ammonia can cause burns and swelling in the airways, lung damage and skin and eye damage – in extreme cases it can even be fatal.

 There are a range of methods that farmers can employ to reduce the quantities of ammonia their farming produces and subsequently improve the air quality of the surrounding environment.
 Here are NetRegs’ five top tips for the best practice of managing ammonia levels: